-Before lenders decide to give you a loan, they want to know that you are willing and able to repay that mortgage loan.
-To assess your ability to pay back the loan, they look at your debt-to-income ratio.
-In order to assess your willingness to repay the mortgage loan, they consult your credit score.
+Before lenders decide to give you a loan, they need to know if you are willing and able to pay back that loan.
+To figure out your ability to repay, they look at your debt-to-income ratio.
+In order to assess your willingness to repay the loan, they look at your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
-We've written a lot more about FICO here.
+The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

-Your credit score is a result of your history of repayment.
-They don't take into account your income, savings, down payment amount, or demographic factors like gender, race, nationality or marital status.
+Your credit score comes from your history of repayment.
+They don't consider income or personal characteristics.
 These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when FICO scores were invented as it is today.
-Credit scoring was envisioned as a way to assess a borrower's willingness to pay while specifically excluding other demographic factors.
+"Profiling" was as bad a word when FICO scores were invented as it is today.
+Credit scoring was invented as a way to take into account solely what was relevant to a borrower's likelihood to repay the lender.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score is calculated from the good and the bad of your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all calculated into credit scores.
+Your score reflects the good and the bad of your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your credit to build an accurate score.
-Some folks don't have a long enough credit history to get a credit score.
-They should spend some time building a credit history before they apply.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
+This history ensures that there is sufficient information in your report to assign an accurate score.
+Some people don't have a long enough credit history to get a credit score.
+They may need to build up a credit history before they apply for a loan.